*This is a sample chapter from the revised Home Run Edition. Cover by IMbeta.

 “Thanks for the meal.”

-In a fluid motion she grabbed the canister leaning against the cart and tossed a stack of bills and handful of coins in the jar.
+In a fluid motion she grabbed the .357’s canister leaning against the cart and tossed a stack of bills and handful of coins in the jar.
 The change hit the inside and rolled it into a slight spin, easily tripling the sum inside.
-Stunned, Noodles looked up from the swaying container, but Alex was already merging into the throng of bodies packed in the quad.
+Stunned, Noodles looked up from the swaying container to watch Alex merge into the throng of bodies packed in the quad.

-Alex could feel the students surging all around but her eyes kept locked on Gunn and his protection walking away.
-She moved through the mass quickly in pursuit.
-The quad was filled with music blasting and people partying, their shadows dancing wildly against the classrooms and administrative buildings circling it.
+Alex could feel the students surging all around, but her eyes kept locked on Gunn and his protection walking away.
+She snaked through the mass quickly in pursuit.
+The quad was filled with blasting music and partying people, their shadows dancing wildly against the classrooms and faculty buildings circling it.

-Since the Diamond Academy’s establishment a decade before, every year had started with the king’s personal address, welcoming the wide-eyed freshman.
-Though he felt it important to let the school exist independently, Quentin Diamond had selected Magnus Zwei to be his council, utilizing the professor’s knowledge of history and the social sciences to help guide his policy.
+Since the Diamond Academy’s establishment a decade before, every year had started with the king’s personal address, welcoming the wide-eyed freshman to its halls.
+Though he believed educational autonomy was important, Quentin Diamond had selected Magnus Zwei to be his council, utilizing the professor’s knowledge of history and the social sciences to help guide his policy.
 Zwei was a vital connection between the throne and the students that would shape its future.

-Alex was choked by the crowd, breaking line of sight with Gunn.
-She looked around, but he’d vanished.
+Unfortunately, Alex was choked by the crowd, breaking line of sight with Gunn.
+Her eyes darted around, but he’d vanished.

 As she reached the middle of the quad, something new broke through the chatter.

 Alex’s heart stopped.
 She stood in the tower’s shadow.
 She’d been discovered.
-Her feet kicked automatically at the thought, pushing her as far away as possible.
+Her feet moved automatically at the thought, pushing her as far away as possible.